-THE TIPLINE IS STANDING BY New wig factory moving in behind a Museum Park hair salon?
+THE TIPLINE IS STANDING BY New poledance fitness studio setting up across from an East End pipe yard?
 If you’ve got news, or a hint of a story, Swamplot wants to hear about it!
 Send your tips, photos, short videos, and projects to Swamplot’s special email address, found here.
 And while you’re at it, be sure to like us on Facebook, follow us on Twitter, and sign up for our email list.

 ‘666 GET OUT’ HOUSE DRAWS IN A BUYER ANYWAY The 3-bedroom, 2-bath house up in Longview, TX, listed with spooky pronouncements like “666” and “GET OUT” smeared into the veneer of dirt in its kitchen (as recently seen on Swamplot’s Home Listing Photo of the Day feature) — was sold last week “to a buyer over the phone who had never seen the property in person, just the online listing,” Heather Leighton of the Chronicle reports.
 The cryptic messages, which turned out to be pretty killer marketing, were put in place by the previous owners to deter break-ins.
 Although seller Amy Tabor of H5 Auction and Realty says the writing initially creeped her out, it did not deter her from selling the house to the highest bidder at last Monday’s auction (which started at $2,500).
 The company’s Facebook note about the home, which made no secret of the property’s decaying, peeling “fixer upper” conditions, simply urged buyers to “channel your inner Joanna Gaines” —- and received 88 percent more action than a normal post for the company.
 [Houston Chronicle; previously on Swamplot] Photo of 642 Sylvan Dr.: HAR